microsoft/pai/docs/user/storage.md

 - Applicable scenarios
   - The sharing storage and OpenPAI are in same intranet, and the IOPS of storage is enough to handle concurrent jobs.
-  - If shared folder contains files, which won't be accessed during job running.
+  - The folder contains files, which won't be accessed during job running.
   - There are not many small files, and no needed to save files concurrently.

 - How-to use